Looking for some light websites? Try these! They’ll spice up your energy unit for third, fourth, and fifth grade students.

 - Medical Applications

-Optical Illusions from the Optical Society – Seventeen optical illusions challenge kids’ perception.
+Optical Illusions from the Optics 4 Kids – Seventeen optical illusions challenge kids’ perception.
 Each asks a question.
 Children click to find the answer.

 Lighten Up! was created for Girl Scouts.
 It presents a variety of light activities.
 In addition, careers in optics are highlighted.